-Allstate's catastrophe reinsurance program materially reduces our exposure to wind and earthquake losses.
-Except for certain contracts, which reinsure specific perils, our 2019 program addresses these exposures by including coverage in our agreements for multiple perils, in addition to hurricanes and earthquakes.
+Since the 2006 inception of Allstate's catastrophe reinsurance program, we materially reduced our exposure to wind loss and reduced our exposure to homeowners' earthquake loss.
+Except for certain contracts, which reinsure specific perils, our 2019 program continues to address these exposures by including coverage in our agreements for multiple perils, in addition to hurricanes and earthquakes.
 We employ a multi-year approach to placing reinsurance coverage to lessen the amount of reinsurance being placed in the market in any one year.
 Claim adjustment fees are indemnified as a percentage of ultimate net loss and are included within each contract's reinsurance limit.